3mdeb/news-and-ideas/blog/content/post/2017-11-03-uefiedk-ii-corebootpayloadpkg-on-pc-engines-apu2.md

 effect after boot.

 So in short those variables define where we can find input, output and std error device.
-As described in [mailing thread][8] serial port can be reached through `SerialPortLib` API and it worked for me during boot phase.
+As described in mailing thread serial port can be reached through `SerialPortLib` API and it worked for me during boot phase.
 Precisely what worked for me was `BaseSerialPortLib16550`.